skorokithakis/stavros-notes/content/ardupilot/ardupilot-setup-checklist.md

   What I do is set a given channel as the mode channel, and make that channel always output -100% on the radio.
 Then, I set up channel overrides for each switch, keeping in mind that overrides in OpenTX are executed in order (so the bottom override has the highest priority).
   That way, I set MANUAL/ACRO/FBWA to be lowest priority (on the same switch), then CRUISE to override those, then LOITER, RTL in that order.
 Finally, I add AUTO to a switch on its own channel.
   Keep in mind that whatever mode you have on its own channel might be overridden if you flick a different switch.
-  Unfortunately, the way the mode system in AP works, there's no good way to have a list of prioritized modes, which would be ideal though now I have opened a PR to extend the modes to 12, which solves this).

 ## Auto modes
 - [ ] Set `SERVO_AUTO_TRIM=1` so the aircraft trims itself while flying.